conor-mcavoy/bssim/README.md

 Once the game is running, the layout should be intuitive.
 Good luck, it's not easy to beat the computer!

 ## Monte Carlo method
 The algorithm used is relatively straightforward.
 The computer records all of its past hits and misses.
 Each turn, it uses that information to generate a list of all possible locations for each enemy ship.
-Then it makes random selections among these possibilites and records the valid configurations, compiling the data into a frequency chart.
-After 100 iterations, the square most often occupied in these simulations is choosen as the next shot.
+Then it makes random selections among these possibilities and records the valid configurations, compiling the data into a frequency chart.
+After 100 iterations, the square most often occupied in these simulations is chosen as the next shot.

 ## Future
 There will soon be a way to place your ships in-game, without relying on a complicated format in a text file.
 I also want to add the option to view a heat-map diagram of the square frequency chart mentioned above, which would allow the player to see their own board as the computer imagines it to be laid out.